How to Find an Equivalent Spare Part Safely

 A sensor with NPN output instead of PNP may not work with the existing PLC input.

-When Not to Use an Equivalent
+When Not to Use an Equivalent Spare Part

-Avoid equivalents when:
+Avoid alternatives when:

-• Safety critical approval is required
+• Safety approval is required

 • OEM warranty may be affected

-• Part is used in hazardous area
+• The part is used in a hazardous area

-• Exact communication compatibility is required
+• Communication compatibility is critical

 • Dimensions are not confirmed